 ● Store it away from the house.
 Firewood is a good hiding place for rodents, bugs, and other critters, so keep the pile several feet away to discourage visitors.

 ● Cover the wood.
 The idea of stacking is to let the wood dry.
 If you live in a climate that gets snow or a lot of rain, use a plastic tarp or metal sheeting to protect it.
 Just cover the top; leave the ends open so air can get in.

-If, after reading this guide, you’ve decided that felling your tree is not a DIY project, then do your research and hire a professional tree removal company.
-A local pro will have the skills to bring down that tree cleanly and safely.
+If, after reading this guide, you’ve decided that felling a tree is not a DIY project, then do your research and hire a professional tree removal company.
+A local pro will have the knowledge and experience to take down that tree cleanly and safely.
 Then you can plan what to do with that space in your yard.

 Main Image Credit: Pixnio